-For August, we are asking you to send in a picture of a completed project from a past Create class that you have taken.
-For full instructions, look here.
+August 2025 is "Class Reunion".
+Our challenge for the month was to send in a picture of a completed project from a past Create class that you have taken.

 Here are the beautiful submissions: